sutharparemeshwer-ai/Family-Tree/README.md

 ### Family Members
 - `GET /api/members` - Get all family members for the logged-in user.
 - `POST /api/members` - Add a new family member.
+- `GET /api/members/events` - NEW: Get upcoming birthdays and anniversaries.

 ### Memories
 - `GET /api/memories?memberId={id}` - Get all memories for a specific family member.